 Medicare Advantage Open Enrollment Do's and Don'ts

 It’s January and some of your clients in new Medicare Advantage plans give you call.
-They’ve changed their minds.
+They’re concerned about their plans.

 Changing health plans can feel uncertain as they transition from the known to the unknown.
 What happens when someone makes the move to try out a Medicare Advantage plan for the first time, or switches health plans, and then feels like their new coverage is not the right fit?